hammad-ali1/the_movie_database/README.md

 # the_movie_database
 This repository is a clone of [TMDB](https://www.themoviedb.org) site.
 It uses the free TMDB api to fetch latest movies.
-The deployed site is at [this](https://tmdbv2.vercel.app) url.
-The site is deployed on vercel.
 The project was made using express with ejs for server side rendering.
 An admin panel is also deployed which was written using ReactJS.
-The project was an assignment for my university course on web technologies.

 ## 📁 Project Structure